daberkow/shadow-box/README.md

 kicad      - Kicad wiring diagram

-models     - 3d models for the design and parts to hold that up in a standard box
+models     - 3d models for the design and parts to hold that up in a standard box.
+The models originally are in SolidWorks Makers edition, with STL and a photo of each model

 ## Parts Used